greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/functions-operators.html.md

 In Greenplum Database, data is divided up across segments — each segment is a distinct PostgreSQL database.
 To prevent inconsistent or unexpected results, do not run functions classified as `VOLATILE` at the segment level if they contain SQL commands or modify the database in any way.
 For example, functions such as `setval()` are not allowed to run on distributed data in Greenplum Database because they can cause inconsistent data between segment instances.

-A function can run read-only queries on replicated tables \(`DISTRIBUTED REPLICATED`\) on the segments, but any SQL command that modifies data must run on the master instance.
+A function can run read-only queries on replicated tables \(`DISTRIBUTED REPLICATED`\) on the segments, but any SQL command that modifies data must run on the coordinator instance.

 **Note:** The hidden system columns \(`ctid`, `cmin`, `cmax`, `xmin`, `xmax`, and `gp_segment_id`\) cannot be referenced in user queries on replicated tables because they have no single, unambiguous value.
 Greenplum Database returns a `column does not exist` error for the query.

-To ensure data consistency, you can safely use `VOLATILE` and `STABLE` functions in statements that are evaluated on and run from the master.
-For example, the following statements run on the master \(statements without a `FROM` clause\):
+To ensure data consistency, you can safely use `VOLATILE` and `STABLE` functions in statements that are evaluated on and run from the coordinator.
+For example, the following statements run on the coordinator \(statements without a `FROM` clause\):

 ```
 SELECT setval('myseq', 201);